Rafael Leonardo Callejas Romero: Accusations

-Callejas was accused of 7 counts of corruption during his term.
+Callejas was accused of seven counts of corruption during his term.
 He was also accused by an aide in the George H. W. Bush administration, resulting in a Bush executive order denying him U.S. visa status.

 In 2005, the Honduran Congress revoked the law by which ex-Presidents, among other former officials, had legal immunity.
-Mr. Callejas voluntarily presented himself to court (first person to do so after the law was revoked).
-Mr. Callejas then faced trial.
+Callejas voluntarily presented himself to court (first person to do so after the law was revoked).
+Callejas then faced trial.
 He was acquitted by the Honduran Judiciary of all of the counts which were presented against him.

-On 3 December 2015, Mr. Callejas was indicted in U.S. Federal Court in connection with the ongoing 2015 FIFA Corruption Case.
+On 3 December 2015, Callejas was indicted in U.S. Federal Court in connection with the ongoing 2015 FIFA Corruption Case.
 12 days later, he flew to the United States and was taken into custody.
 A few days later, he was released on bond.
 He was represented by the noted criminal defense attorney Manuel Retureta of Retureta & Wassem, PLLC in Washington, DC.
 On 27 March 2016, he pleaded guilty to accepting $500,000 in bribes in 2012 to be shared with another football official.

 In December 2016, Callejas was banned for life by the FIFA Ethics Committee.